Table of Contents

 The Masters in Civil Engineering program at EPFL teaches students to design, build, and manage complex infrastructure projects.
 It even encourages students to consider the socio-economical and environmental factors related to their work.

-Students go through a two-year program while focussing on one of the four specializations – geotechnical, transportation, structural, and hydraulic engineering.
+Students go through a two-year program while focusing on one of the four specializations – geotechnical, transportation, structural, and hydraulic engineering.

 Apart from these tracks, students also have to study Social Sciences, work on a Practical Project, and write their Master’s Thesis.